Previous dayMarch 17, 2026Next day

 62.5 km---✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 7 km NW of Kalifornsky, Alaska on March 17, 2026, with origin time 18:53 UTC.
-The hypocenter lay at 62.5 km, placing this in the shallow crustal category.
+Reports of a magnitude 2.0 earthquake 7 km NW of Kalifornsky, Alaska came in on March 17, 2026 at 18:53 UTC.
+At a depth of 62.5 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.464°, -151.395°.
+The epicenter is at 60.464°, -151.395°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17